NSW Labor MP steps down amid allegations

 “I will be making no further comment.”

-“Especially in dealing with strict deadlines and highly stressful situations in a time sensitive, highly pressurised environment,” he said.
+“Especially in dealing with strict deadlines and highly stressful situations in a time sensitive, highly pressurised environment,” Mr Secord said in a statement.

 He vowed to be “part of repairing the culture in state parliament” and to address his “shortcomings”.